Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 • Discount By: Percent

-• Description: Document discount for local customers
+• Description: Automatic document discount for local customers (by percent)

-With these settings, the discount (of the discount code you just defined for document discounts that are applicable to specific customer price classes) is by percent, with break points by amount.
-In this case, the value in the Break By box is defined automatically based on the discount code configuration and cannot be changed by the user.
+With these settings, the discount (of the discount code you just defined for automatic document discounts that are applicable to specific customer price classes) is by percent, with break points by amount.

 6. On the Discount Breakpoints tab, click Add Row on the table toolbar, and specify the following settings in the added row: